m-kovalsky/fabric_cat_tools/README.md

 >
 >> Optional; The workspace where the semantic model resides.
 ### Returns
-> Pandas dataframe showing the tables in the semantic model and their fallback reason.
+> A printout stating the success/failure of the operation.

 ---
 ## check_fallback_reason